heythisisgordon/SyntheticErrandsScheduler-v3/project_scope.md

 15. Side-by-side comparison of initial and optimized schedules
 16. Improved travel time consideration in both initial and optimized scheduling
 17. Enhanced profit calculation in the optimization objective function
+18. Implementation of comprehensive type hints throughout the codebase for improved readability and maintainability

 Out-of-Scope:
 1. Real-time traffic considerations